feaselkl/Getting-Started-With-Apache-Spark/PITCHME.md

 ### The Genesis of Spark

 Spark started as a research project at the University of California Berkeley’s Algorithms, Machines, People Lab (AMPLab) in 2009.
-The purpose of Spark was to find a way of handling in-memory cluster computing, avoiding some of the costs of reading and writing to disk that MapReduce has.
+The project's goal was to develop in-memory cluster computing, avoiding MapReduce's reliance on heavy I/O use.

 The first open source release of Spark was 2010, concurrent with a paper from Matei Zaharia, et al.